airbnb/streamalert/docs/source/rules.rst

       """Minimal StreamAlert rule: alert on all CloudWatch events""" return True

-This rule will be evaluated against all inbound logs that match the ``cloudwatch:events`` schema defined a schema file in ``conf/schemas``.
+This rule will be evaluated against all inbound logs that match the ``cloudwatch:events`` schema defined a schema file in the ``conf/schemas`` directory.
 In this case, *all* CloudWatch events will generate an alert, which will be sent to the :ref:`alerts Athena table <athena_user_guide>`.

 Example: Logic & Outputs